-Trump targets Paul, Murkowski, McCain on ObamaCare vote in tweets
+Trump targets Paul, Murkowski, McCain on ObamaCare vote, in tweets

 Under the Cassidy-Graham bill, states would have more flexibility in managing federally-backed health insurance by giving states funds through block grants.

-McCain, recently diagnosed with brain cancer, cast the deciding vote in August to nix a repeal-replace bill backed by Senate Majority Leader Mitch McConnell, of Kentucky.
+McCain, recently diagnosed with brain cancer, cast the deciding vote in August to nix a repeal-replace bill backed by Senate Majority Leader Mitch McConnell, R-Ky.

 He said Friday that he would not vote for the Cassidy-Graham bill.